How to Prepare Your Van for Storage: A Guide to Placing your van into Storage Mode, Draining Water Tanks and Venting Fridges

 Draining Water Tanks

-Before storing your van, it's crucial to drain the freshwater and grey water tanks to prevent stagnant water from building up and causing mold or other problems.
+Before storing your van, it's crucial to drain the freshwater and grey water tanks to prevent stagnant water from building up and causing mould or other problems.
 To do this, locate the bung plug on the side of each tank and unscrew it to allow the water to drain out.
 Once drained, resecure the bung plug, making sure it's snug but not overtightened.

 Venting Fridges